Jamm02/linux-devkit-dev/README.md

 	fw_payload.elf - The U-Boot bootloaders ELF image (Can be started in GDB). fw_payload.bin - The Binary image of U-Boot bootloader.

-In the SD Card format it to ext4 filesystem and extract the rootfs.tar in the first partition of the disk.
+In the SD Card format it to ext4 filesystem and extract the rootfs.tar in the Second partition of the disk.
 Create another directory called as "boot" in the first partiton of the disk and copy uImage and shakti_100t.dtb from the Output directory generated to the "boot" directory created.
+And in the Third Partition, add the code.mem file, and start using Linux from SD-Boot.

 To start Linux from SD Card, Start the fw_payload.elf through GDB and enter "Boot" in the prompt.